Ayamuhammad/reporting-tool/README.md

+# About the project
+The project is a reporting tool that uses information from a database containing newspaper articles and the web server log for a website.
+The reporting tool should answer the following questions:

+1. What are the most popular three articles of all time?
+2. Who are the most popular article authors of all time?
+3. On which days did more than 1% of requests lead to errors?
 # Project repository contents
 * **source_code.py** - The Python program that connects to the PostgreSQL database, executes the SQL queries and displays the results.
 * **README.md** - This read me file.